-To consistent with its management reporting framework, starting during the first quarter of 2019, revenues from educational programs include revenues generated by The Edge, which was previously reported in the Others line item.
-Revenues from educational programs in prior periods have been adjusted for consistency and comparability (Note 5).
+To be consistent with our management reporting framework, revenues from educational programs include revenues generated by The Edge starting from the first quarter of 2019 and revenues generated from Can-Talk starting from the first quarter of 2020.
+Revenues from educational programs in previous years have been adjusted to take this into account.
+(Note 5).
 The Edge offers admission consulting, academic tutoring and test preparation services for students who intend to study abroad and each service represents an individual performance obligation.
 For admission consulting services, the Group uses the input method by reference to the consulting hours incurred up to the end of reporting period as a percentage of total estimated hours to recognize revenue over a fixed contract period, which best depicts the Group's efforts toward satisfying the performance obligation relative to the total expected efforts.
 For academic tutoring and test preparation services, the Group use students' attendance records, an output measure, to recognize revenue over time as it best depicts the simultaneous consumption and delivery of such services.